GiliFinkelstein/GiliFinkelstein/README.md

 ## 🚀 About Me
 I'm a Full Stack Developer passionate about creating scalable, clean, and efficient solutions.
-I love building both frontend and backend systems, designing databases, and exploring new technologies through hands-on projects.
+I enjoy building both frontend and backend systems, designing databases, and exploring new technologies through hands-on projects.

 ---